 Yet, there was something peaceful about walking around the park, taking in all the Disney scenery and not having hoards of crowds around you at every turn.

 We were in Hong Kong at the end of March so I’m not sure if this is a slow time or we were very lucky.

 Hong Kong Disneyland had only been open 11 years when we were there, but Disney realized it needed a makeover.
 A multi-year renovation started after we were there.
 More on this at the end of the post.
-Just know that my pictures (smog ridden that they are!) and review of Hong Kong Disneyland were before the renovation started.
+Just know that my pictures (smog-ridden that they are!) and Hong Kong Disney review were before the renovation started.

 Hong Kong Disneyland Park Layout

 Like its US counterparts, HK Disney is comprised of various lands.
 Here, you will find 7 succinct areas depicting Disney themes large and small.

 Main Street U.S.A.